What are the first steps to take to take after the death of a loved one?

 - Make funeral arrangements

-- Schedule an appointment with an attorney to discuss the estate or trust settlement process
+- Schedule an appointment with an experienced attorney to discuss the estate or trust settlement process

 - Don’t drive the decedent’s car (unless you are the surviving spouse and the car was owned jointly with rights of survivorship)